greg0rygreg/SoundsEz/README.md

 # TODO
 - [x] Make this readme pretty
+- [x] Make settings tab pretty
 - [ ] Fix some languages not being compatible with some variants
-- [x] Make settings tab pretty
+- [ ] Make loading times faster when lots of audio files have been loaded/reloaded

 # Screenies
 ![text to speech](screenshots/tts.png)